ni/NI-ELVIS-III-Python-Examples/README.md

 # Running the Example

-1. In the same directory where you upload your example folder to, enter the following command to go to the NI-ELVIS-III-Python example directory.
+1. Open PuTTY to run the example.
+In the same directory where you upload your example folder to, enter the following command to go to the NI-ELVIS-III-Python example directory.
    ```
    cd NI-ELVIS-III-Python-Examples-master/
    ```